workiom/monfield/README.md

-    --database-name                 database in which the migration will run --collection-name               collection in which the migration will run --migration-file                CSV file that contains the field definitions --output-js-script              path where the JS batch script will be created.
-This script will be executed at the end if --dryrun was not supplied
+    --database-name                 database in which the migration will run --collection-name               collection in which the migration will run --migration-file                CSV file that contains the field definitions

+    --output-js-folder              path where the JS batch scripts will be created.
+The scripts will be executed at the end if --dryrun was not supplied.
+                                    The folder must not exist, as it will be created by this script.

 OPTIONS: